ggeorgol/hyperMotif/README.md

 7.    `wget https://resources.altius.org/~jvierstra/projects/motif-clustering/releases/v1.0/hg38.archetype_motifs.v1.0.bed.gz.tbi` #Copy the tabix index file
 8.    `./hypergeo_motif_enrichment.sh test.bed hg38.archetype_motifs.v1.0.bed.gz` #run the script

 The progress of the script will appear on the screen.
-Takes about 6 min to run for ~100k elements.
-The results table should appear in your folder: motif_hypergeometric_enrichment_results.txt
+Takes <5 min to run for ~100k elements.
+The results table should appear in your folder: `enrichment_results.txt`

-If you want to run the script again, make sure your new bed file is in that directory and start from step 8 directly